marcoschinas/Models_Epidemiology/README.md

+# Models_Epidemiology

-# Models_EpidemiologyEpidemiological Models and visualization using shiny
+Epidemiological Models and visualization using shiny